treeverse/lakeFS/docs/deploying/install.md

 # Installing lakeFS
 {: .no_toc }
 You are now ready to install the lakeFS server.
-Following are some options of how to do that.
+Following are some options for doing that.

 ## Table of contents
 {: .no_toc .text-delta }